75 Kihapai

 No analysis available

-I looked for explicit deeded-parking language like "deeded parking," "owned stall," or "parking included in deed" and found none.
-The remarks only support assigned or dedicated parking, which is not the same as deeded parking.
+I looked for explicit deeded-ownership language like deeded parking, owned stall, or parking included in deed and found none.
+The listings indicate assigned/designated parking, which is not the same as deeded parking.

 No analysis available